risawitama/verbose-potato/README.md

-## Where did you learn to make ice cream?
-Sunday school.
+## New atoms frequently lose electrons when they fail to keep an ion them.